-For many people born outside the U.S., the employment-based immigration process is an ideal route to obtaining a green card and permanent residence here.
-Not only can the employment-based process take significantly less time than family-based immigration, employers willing to sponsor foreign nationals often have access to financial, legal, and other resources that can smooth the way toward a succesful immigration application.
+For many people born outside the U.S., the employment-based immigration process is an ideal route to obtaining a green card and permanent residence.
+Not only can the employment-based process take significantly less time than family-based immigration, but employers willing to sponsor foreign nationals often have access to financial, legal, and other resources that can smooth the way toward a successful immigration application.

 This means that certain types of jobs and careers have a better (and faster) chance at being a good basis for a green card application.
 Let's look at how the preference categories work and see what jobs might be better for earning you a green card.

 There are five different employment-based categories, and some subcategories within those.
 Within each category, the eligibility criteria mostly classify jobs in terms of the level of education needed to fulfill the work duties.
 For example, an entry level Computer Programmer position would likely need at minimum a bachelor's degree in Computer Science, while a Nuclear Physicist position would likely need at least a master's degree in Physics.

 Take a look at the U.S. Department of State's Visa Bulletin, which is published monthly.
 The Visa Bulletin breaks down the employment-based visa categories and explains the general education requirements for each.

 The employment-based First Preference category (EB-1) is reserved for persons with "extraordinary ability," outstanding professors or researchers, or multinational executives or managers.
 As you might guess, this category is for the “cream of the crop.”

 First Preference also includes "multinational executives or managers."
 These are not line managers or ground-level supervisors, but top level corporate officers and company leaders who have wide latitude to make decisions that affect entire organizations.
 People like Mark Zuckerberg, Meg Whitman, and Jeffrey Bezos are good examples of the type of person described by this category.

 If your career and work falls into this highly exceptional class, congratulations: You can qualify for First Preference and will likely have an immediately available immigrant visa number and an easy route to a green card.
 (You also likely have an attorney who can readily explain what you'll need to know and do!)